BiDAlab/UWF4DR-Benchmark/README.md

 - scripts to reconstruct the exact train, validation, and test splits from the official dataset,
 - preprocessing pipelines for spatial and frequency domains,
 - evaluation scripts for convolutional neural network (CNN) models.

-All provided code has been validated from a clean environment using dummy models to ensure that the full pipeline can be executed by external users.

 ---